ErlendF/test-rest/README.md

 *GET/POST*

 - A GET requests retrieves all posts stored in the database and related comments.
 - A POST request makes a new post.
-The body of the POST request need to be in the following format: ```{"content": "This is an example post."}```
+The body of the POST request needs to be in the following format: ```{"content": "This is an example post."}```

 ### /comment
 *POST*

-- Used for making new comments on a post.
-The body of the POST request need to be in the following format: ```{"post": 1, "content": "This is an example comment on post 1."}```
+Used for making new comments on a post.
+The body of the POST request needs to be in the following format: ```{"post": 1, "content": "This is an example comment on post 1."}```